ubc-library-rc/gis-ArcGIS-Storymap/content/Embed_media.md

 ### Create a Timeline

+{: .note}
+This feature is not available for public account.

 *2*{: .circle .circle-blue} Click the **green plus button** and select **Timeline** to illustrate a series of events choronolgically.
 There are three timeline layout, choose **Single side** for this case.

 Add following texts for the timeline: